 Go bike or scooter riding – it’s an inexpensive outing that tires kids out!
 You can combine with a picnic too.
 Here are some parks in the Hills that have tracks to ride.

 Take ride on a rivercat or ferry – This is something that’s reasonably cheap and fun to do as a family.
 Rivercats run along Parramatta River and you can hop on at Parramatta or Sydney Olympic Park.
 Head into Circular Quay to jump on any number of Sydney Ferries – you don’t even need to hop off, a round trip will take you back to the Quay.

 Go ice-skating – come on, this is very funny to do as an adult and the kids will no doubt be in hysterics!
 Again, it’s a bit of a treat as it’s not something you do every day!
-There are ice rinks in Bella Vista and at Macquarie Centre.
+There’s an ice rink at Macquarie Centre.

 Visit Galston railway – Run by the Hornsby Model Engineers’ Co-operative, Galston Valley Railway is an amazing and unique experience, particularly if you have a train fanatic in the family!
 It’s a miniature railway with a main line length of about 1km running through a picturesque bush setting, with a mix of steam and diesel trains.
 And it’s right here in the outer Hills, although you’d never know from simply driving past!
 It operates the second Sunday of every month.
 Read more about it here.

 Go camping in the backyard – All kids LOVE the idea of camping.
 But if you’re not seasoned campers, maybe you could road-test it in the backyard by borrowing a tent?